sphinx-doc/sphinx/doc/latex.rst

     .. attention::

-       LaTeX requires ``=true`` or ``=false`` in *lowercase*.
+       LaTeX requires ``true`` or ``false`` to be specified in *lowercase*.

 ``verbatimwrapslines``
     default ``true``.
 Tells whether long lines in :rst:dir:`code-block`\ s should be wrapped.

-It is theoretically possible to customize this even more and decide at which characters a line-break can occur and whether before or after, but this is accessible currently only by re-defining some macros with complicated LaTeX syntax from :file:`sphinx.sty`.
+    .. (comment) It is theoretically possible to customize this even more and decide at which characters a line-break can occur and whether before or after, but this is accessible currently only by re-defining some macros with complicated LaTeX syntax from :file:`sphinx.sty`.

 ``verbatimvisiblespace``
     default ``\\textcolor{red}{\\textvisiblespace}``.
 When a long code line is